Chania, Greece

 When we asked people what advice they would give someone preparing to move to Chania, they said:

 "Before moving to Chania, expats should know that the official language is Greek, and while English is widely spoken, learning some basic Greek phrases can be beneficial.
 The cost of living in Chania is generally lower than in many European cities, but it's still important to budget carefully.
 The city has a Mediterranean climate with hot, dry summers and mild, rainy winters.
 Healthcare in Greece is of a good standard, but expats are advised to have comprehensive health insurance.
 Expats can access public healthcare if they are contributing to the Greek social security system, but many choose private healthcare for more immediate access to specialists.
 Chania is known for its rich history and culture, with many historical sites, museums, and festivals throughout the year.
 The local cuisine is a highlight, with a focus on fresh, local ingredients and traditional Cretan dishes.
 The city is generally safe, but like any city, it's important to be aware of your surroundings and take basic safety precautions.
 Public transportation is reliable and affordable, with buses being the most common mode of transport.
 Expats should also be aware that Greece has strict regulations on property ownership, so it's important to seek legal advice before buying property.
-Finally, Greece operates on Eastern European Time and uses the Euro as its currency," said one expat who made the move to Chania.
+Finally, Greece operates on Eastern European Time and uses the Euro as its currency," explained one expat living in Chania, Greece.

 How do I find a place to live in Chania?